MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-extension-alias.md

 az vm ls
 ```

 Aliases can also be shortcuts for complete commands.
-For example, here is an alias named `lsgroups` which lists available resource groups and their locations as an ASCII table:
+For example, here is an alias named  that lists available resource groups and their locations as an ASCII table:

 ```
 [lsgroups]